 Face of Defense: Texas Guard Soldier Saves Blind Man's Life

 Texas Army National Guard Staff Sgt.
-Aaron Dias, recruiting and retention officer for the Recruiting and Retention Battalion, Region II, Team VII here, was driving back from the Military Entrance Processing Station in Shreveport, Louisiana, to his armory with a recruit when disaster struck.
+Aaron Dias, recruiting and retention officer for the Recruiting and Retention Battalion in Tyler, Texas, enjoys lunch at a restaurant with his six-year-old son Gavin, left, and 18-month-old daughter, Aeryn, Nov.
+12, 2016.

 Add your comments below